-See your department chair or administrative assistant for instructions for getting instructor's copy of text and specific textbook ordering procedures.
+See your department chair or administrative assistant for instructions for getting instructor's copies of texts and specific textbook ordering procedures.
 Use of Open Education resources is strongly encouraged.

 The CSU Pueblo Bookstore is on the main floor of the Occhiato Student Center.
-The Bookstore uses the Missouri Book Services (MBS) Inventory System that allows pre-printing of textbook requisitions with a history from previous terms.
-For example, the Spring 2024 textbook requisitions were sent out on October 1, 2023 with the book order history from the previous Spring pre-printed on the form.
-If no books were ordered for the previous Spring no form will print.
-Blank forms are sent to instructors for classes with no textbook order history.
-Forms from spring instructors were due back to the bookstore by mid-October.
+The Bookstore pre-prints textbook requisitions with a history from previous terms.
+These are sent in October for Spring or March for Fall courses and are due within two weeks.
+If no books were ordered for the previous Spring blank forms are made available for textbook ordering.
 The academic department administrative assistant distributes textbook order histories to the faculty for their ordering decisions.
 The Bookstore requires a signature from the instructor as well as the department chair to confirm orders.

-Textbook requisitions for the fall semester are distributed to departments in March and due back into the bookstore the first week in April.
-While these dates seem very early, it allows just enough time to get all the orders entered into the MBS system, determine if any books have gone to new edition, communicate any changes to the faculty, and get a booklist printed for student buyback during finals week.
+These early due dates may seem very early.
+They are designed to allow just enough time to get all the orders entered into the system, determine if any books have gone to the new edition, communicate any changes to the faculty, and get a booklist printed for student buyback during finals week.
 Textbook options include New, Used, Rental, and Digital Books.
 The Bookstore strives to be the hub of course material information for our students so timely communication of textbook needs and/or changes is appreciated.